Alpha Waves: Reception

 Discussing the visuals, Joystick and ST Action found the 3D graphics well done for the computer system, with Joystick specifically highlighting that there was very little lag in the animation.
 ST Format found the graphics weak in comparison to the 3D game Driller (1987).
 Joystick Tilt and Game Player's also highlighted the visuals for the DOS version of the game with Tilt describing them as "sober but effective graphics" while Game Players commented the camera movement combined with the movement of the mobile proved to be so smooth, even in two-player split screen mode, that they suggested players who were easily queasy approach the game with caution.

-Reviewers commented on the games new age themes, with Joystick saying that Alpha Waves is "as fun as it is weird, and you can just as easily love it as hate it."
+Reviewers commented on the game's new age themes, with Joystick saying that Alpha Waves is "as fun as it is weird, and you can just as easily love it as hate it."
 Reviewers in ACE and Power Play described the themes as "unforgivable nonsense" and "ridiculous" respectively.
 One reviewer from VideoGames & Computer Entertainment said that "Although it's strange to be manipulated by a machine, believe it or not, at least some of these regions did evoke a response."

 Tilt listed Alpha Waves as one of the best games of the year in 1990 praising the high quality animation while finding the graphics "quite repetitive".
 They concluded that the game was "undoubtedly one of the most original programs of the year."
 VideoGames & Computer Entertainment wrote in 1991 that the game was Data East's best release to date.